What Do Bots Do?

 As explored in previous chapters, chatbots, or bots, started as a tool for talk therapy.
 Today, they’re making sales on e-commerce sites, managing calendars for entire companies, interpreting sports statistics, and generating pieces of randomized art, among many other tasks.
 Bots have grown up a lot.
 They serve so many purposes these days that it’s hard to talk about them as a single group anymore.

-Following is a breakdown of the five central applications of current bot technology, along with some of the best examples of each.
+Following is a breakdown of current bot technology and what bots can do, along with some of the best examples of each.
 And these are just the beginning!

 As their moniker suggests, task (or utility) bots automate processes and streamline user experiences.
 This type of bot can perform a variety of functions—from extremely simple to very complex.
 Task bots typically take information or functionality from somewhere else, process it in some way, and then route it back to the user.